jupyterhub/jupyterhub/docs/source/reference/services.md

 unique API token, because the Hub authenticates each API request and the API token is used to identify the originating Service or user.

-A configuration example of an Externally-Managed Service with admin access and running its own web server is:
+A configuration example of an Externally-Managed Service running its own web server is:

 ```python
 c.JupyterHub.services = [